comeyrd/traceserver/README.md

 The value inside the Json is randomly generated.
 This project is linked to [Tracefront](https://github.com/comeyrd/tracefront), it is an application that displays theses traces.

+You can query an instance of this project at this address : wss://ws.ceyraud.com